Davidva0812/Fantasy-website/README.md

-# Arcane Realms – Fantasy RPG Website
+# Tales of Eldoria – Fantasy RPG Website

-**Arcane Realms** is a handcrafted fantasy-themed RPG website created as a portfolio project.
+**Tales of Eldoria** is a handcrafted fantasy-themed RPG website created as a portfolio project.
 It demonstrates frontend skills through immersive design, interactive elements, and structured content.
 The project aims to simulate the worldbuilding and interface of a fictional game.

 ## Features